 Neighborhood and Community Improvements Programs Establish a citizen advisory committee to oversee plan implementation including budgets, project oversight, and community involvement.
-Stricter enforcement of existing sign ordinances.
-Enforce proper property use and maintenance.
-Coordinate enforcement to lesson negative impacts of adult oriented businesses on the family-friendly character of surrounding neighborhoods.
-Site offender treatment facilities to limit negative impact on the family-friendly character of surrounding neighborhoods.
+1.1.3 Stricter enforcement of existing sign ordinances.
+Enforce proper property use and maintenance. and sectors.
+Coordinate enforcement to lesson negative impacts of adult oriented businesses on the family-friendly character of surrounding neighborhoods. h a nampi Site offender treatment facilities to limit negative impact on the family-friendly character of surrounding neighborhoods.
 Encourage community-wide events and cultural celebrations.
 Modify the existing Zoning and Design Ordinance to better protect neighborhoods from up-zoning and incompatible development.
 Projects Improve lighting at key locations to improve safety for motorists and pedestrians.